tyranno-studios/blockchain-brawlers-whitepaper/README.md

 ## The Crafting Phase: BRAWL-O-SEUM
 The Crafting Phase began on September 21st, 2022.
 If a player is in possession of a [Brawl-o-Seum](https://wax.atomichub.io/market?collection_name=bcbrawlers&order=asc&schema_name=land&sort=price&symbol=WAX) NFT they are able to utilize $BRWL tokens to craft every asset required to play every version of PvP that does or will exist in perpetuity.

 The Brawl-o-Seum is effectively a crafting membership key.
-These limited number of players will be in charge of producing content for the masses that want to enter the game.
+A limited number of players are in charge of producing content for the masses that want to enter the game.
 There are only 1,100 "B-o-S" NFT crafting passes in existence.
 They come in two levels of rarity.
 The Diamond version allows for 25 single asset packs to be crafted within a 24 hour window.
 The Platinum version allows for 10 single asset packs to be crafted a day.
 To learn more about how the Brawl-o-Seum works and review the level designs that benefit from mutable data, here is a comprehensive [Brawl-o-Seum level design and overview.](https://medium.com/blockchain-brawlers/a-deep-dive-into-brawl-o-seum-leveling-design-740efd3e780a) To understand the user interface flow you can [read this article.](https://medium.com/blockchain-brawlers/blockchain-brawlers-brawl-o-seum-crafting-walkthrough-b0a514046ffb)

+To purchase a BoS with ETH go [here](https://sales.bcbrawlers.com/) and to purchase a BoS using WAXP, go [here](https://wax.atomichub.io/market?collection_name=bcbrawlers&order=desc&schema_name=land&sort=created&symbol=WAX)

 # The PvP Phase